 “I went out with some friends, and I at least knew you live close to Uptown.
 I called Alexis to get your address.
 I just wanted to see you; it has been so long.
 I didn’t think you’d see me if I called you.
 I’m tired of the sluts I meet.
 We have one night, and I don’t see them again,” he says.

 The beeping of the microwave jolts me out of my astonishment at what he just said.
 I was in family photos we were so close at one point and he just says that.
-Beep, beep, beep.
-Sounds like a forklift backing up; maybe I can hop on and back my way out of here.
+The beeping sounds like a forklift backing up; maybe I can hop on and back my way out of here.

 “OK, you see me and then what?
 We don’t talk for another two years and then you show up on my doorstep again.
 Have you quit the drugs?”
-I say.

-“No, but I really want to; I would if we got back together,” he says.
+“No, but I really want to; I would if we got back together.”

 “Chase, you know that’s a lie.
 You must quit them for yourself and then maybe it’ll work for us.
 A lot has happened.
-I’m not the same as I used to be,” I say.
+I’m not the same as I used to be.”

 “I know, Ivy, but …” his voice trails off in my mind.
 I can’t believe we’re here again.
 What am I going to do with him?

 I sit down and place his TV dinner in front of him.
 I look at mine.
-I hate Salisbury steak suddenly; it looks like someone took a shit on my plate and the Mac ‘n Cheese is all clumped together.
+I suddenly hate Salisbury steak; it looks like someone took a shit on my plate and the Mac ‘n Cheese is all clumped together.
 I shove mine aside while he is devouring his.
 I’m not eating it.

 “Well, I’m not sure what else to say.
 I guess you’ll need a place to crash tonight,” I say.